deanhiller/webpieces/README.md

 3. cd {projectDir}-all
 4. ./gradlew build # runs all the tests and verify everything is working.
 If you want the selenium test to work install firefox 47.0.1
 5. ./gradlew assembleDist  #creates the actual webserver distribution zip and tar files
-6. cd {projectDir}-all/<projectDir>/output/distributions/
+6. cd {projectDir}-all/{projectDir}/output/distributions/
-7. unzip <projectDir> which is your whole webserver
+7. unzip {projectDir} which is your whole webserver
-8. ./bin/<procect> to start the production webserver
+8. ./bin/{project} to start the production webserver
 6. IF Eclipse, This part gets tricky since eclipse gradle plugin has a bug(and ./gradlew eclipse has a different bug :( )
     NOTE: tested out on Eclipse Neon 4.6.0 build id 20160613-1800 and gradle 2.14.1
   * eclipse gradle plugin - The buildship gradle plugin that you install into eclipse